 1. Evaluate quality and choice of video equipment.
 LO 12.1

-Answer: If you buy just the megapixel sensor camera and get a separate lens for it, be sure the lens you chose is at least advertised to be compatible with the number of megapixels of the sensor, complete with an auto iris lens with a large f stop rating for outdoor usage.
-Focusing is more critical in zoom lenses, too.
+Be sure the lens you chose is at least advertised to be compatible with the number of megapixels of the sensor, complete with an auto iris lens with a large f stop rating for outdoor usage.

 2. Describe the resolution of a high-definition camcorder.
 LO 12.1 and 12.2